teerapat-ch/teerapat-ch/README.md

+name:
-name: teerapat chanthawatchai / copter / darkblue
+  - teerapat chanthawatchai
+  - copter
+  - darkblue

+skills:
+  - unemployed
+  - can cook for you